-Fish burgers are nothing new, but if you play around with different flavours and textures you can really surprise yourself.
-A problem can occur, if the fish is overcooked and dry, so if you add a little oil to the base mix, the end result can be very good.
+Fish burgers are nothing new, but you can really surprise yourself if you play around with different flavours and textures, you can really surprise yourself.
+If the fish is overcooked and dry, a problem can occur, so the result can be excellent if you add a little oil to the base mix, the result can be excellent.

 - 4 tbsp Sacla coriander pesto

 - 0.5 onion, chopped finely

 - Heat the oil and add the onion, then soften for about 5 minutes, then cool.

 - Finely chop, better still mince the salmon to about 5mm.

 - Add the rest of the ingredients and mix well, then chill for 30 minutes to let the breadcrumbs reconstitute.

 - Next form into 6 or 8 small patties and chill again until ready to cook.